David Perry '18

 Logan Tracy '16

-I am a first year 5th grade teacher at Milton Elementary School, a public elementary school in Chittenden County, slightly north of St. Mike’s.
-Milton’s 5th grade is broken into three teams.
-Each team has two teachers, one that specializes in reading, and another that specializes in math.
-I am the math teacher for my team, which consists of forty-two students.
-I also teach handwriting, writing, science, and social studies for my homeroom class and an extra math class, and spelling class for a variety of 5th graders across all teams.
+I am a third year 5th grade teacher at Milton Elementary School, a public elementary school in Chittenden County, slightly north of St. Mike’s.
+I am the math teacher for my team, which consists of forty-nine students.
+I also teach handwriting, writing and science.

 The mathematics department at St. Michael’s College has prepared me for teaching 5th grade math by providing me with a strong mathematical background.
 By knowing where students are headed in their mathematical journeys, I am aware of the foundational skills they need in order to succeed.
 The mathematics department also provided me with the opportunity to discuss mathematics at great length with peers.
 This allowed me to become comfortable talking about math and sharing strategies, which has proved to be helpful when planning with my 5th grade mathematics team.